 Distinguishing hip pain from lumbar spine pain is the first job, and it is not always simple — the two commonly coexist.
 A careful examination of hip range of motion, combined with weight-bearing X-rays, usually settles it.
 Where it does not, a diagnostic intra-articular hip injection does: if local anesthetic in the joint substantially relieves the pain, the joint is the source.

-- Hip joint injections under fluoroscopic or ultrasound guidance, both diagnostic and therapeutic
+| Image-guided hip joint injection | Corticosteroid under fluoroscopic or ultrasound guidance — both diagnostic and therapeutic |

-- Radiofrequency ablation of the articular sensory branches for selected patients
+| Radiofrequency ablation | Of the articular sensory branches, for selected patients |

-- Coordination with our chiropractic and internal medicine teams where gait, weight, and spine are contributing
+| Coordinated multispecialty care | Our chiropractic and internal medicine teams where gait, weight, and spine are contributing |